cs320-wisc/f21/p6/README.md

 ## Corrections/Clarifications

 * Nov 29: tester.py is tolerant to precision errors up to 0.0001 in q16
+* Nov 29: fixed tester for Q5 and updated Q5 text to read "assume there are exactly 2.59 square kilometers per square mile for the purposes of your calculation."
 * Nov 29: q5 answer key changed
 * Nov 29: increased tolerance for q5